 Feeling a little nervous or anxious lately?
 Or maybe you get stressed out almost every day because of school or work?

 If your answer to these questions is yes, then we have a simple solution for you—stress balls!

 Oftentimes, people hold and conceal their emotional pain for one of two reasons:

 If either sounds like you, then you don’t need to hold back anymore.
 You can use stress balls to release all of your negative energy and tension.

 In this post, we’ve compiled the five best stress balls for anxiety and nervousness.
 We’ve categorized them based on their mental and health benefits, in accordance with consumer ratings and reviews.

 But before we get to our top picks, let’s first discuss the benefits of using stress balls and how they actually work.

 Don't have time to read the entire review?

 If you're a busy person who doesn't have time to read this entire review, we've simplified everything.
-Here is a table to show you a quick rating of the best stress balls for anxiety and nervousness.
+Here's a quick look at the best stress balls for anxiety and nervousness:

 Releases muscle tension.